 As the oceanic plate is subducted deep into the mantle, it begins to melt.
 Magma from the melting plate rises to the surface where it erupts, forming volcanoes.

 The hot springs of Thermoplyae (of Spartan fame) sit at one end of this volcanic arc; the hot springs of Pamukkale in Turkey sit at the other.
 In between are all the Greek volcanoes, formed above the spot where, deep in the mantle, the subducted oceanic crust is melting.

 Greece’s geology continues to change

-The subduction zone today runs in a great arc, down the western side of the Ionian Islands, around the Peleponnese and south of Crete, then curving up northwards again past Kasos, Karpathos and Rhodes.
+The subduction zone today runs in a great arc down the western side of the Ionian Islands, around the Peloponnese and south of Crete, and then curves up northwards again past Kasos, Karpathos, and Rhodes.

-The Greece and the geology we see today is not an end point however; it’s simply the way things are right now.
+Greece and its geology as we see these today are not an end point, however; this is simply the way things are right now.

-The subduction zone is still active, the oceanic plate is still descending as Africa creeps northward.
-The subduction zone is still rolling back and the arc is still expanding.
-That’s why we have so many earthquakes in Greece — we’re still being torn apart by tectonic forces.
+The subduction zone is still active, and the oceanic plate is still descending as Africa creeps northward.
+The subduction zone is still rolling back, and the arc is still expanding.
+That’s why we have so many earthquakes in Greece—we’re still being torn apart by tectonic forces.

-We don’t need to worry about this too much though — these geological processes happen on a timescale that is measured in millions of years.
+We don’t need to worry about this too much though, as these geological processes happen on a timescale that is measured in millions of years.
 Chances are, that beautiful Greek beach in the travel brochure will still be there when you arrive.